Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 GRANT USAGE ON SERVICE frontend_service TO ROLE tasty_app_ext_role;
 ```

-In the same way we can here check the status of the service and read the logs.
+In the same way we can check the status of the service and read the logs.
 Note that there are two logs to read, one for each container in the service.
 ```sql
 SELECT SYSTEM$GET_SERVICE_STATUS('frontend_service');
 CALL SYSTEM$GET_SERVICE_LOGS('frontend_service', '0', 'frontend', 50);